zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Elastic block storage.md

 ## Shared Block Storage {#section_gnz_nbw_ydb .section}

-The Shared Block Storage is a block level data storage service with high level of concurrency, performance, and reliability.
+The Shared Block Storage is a block-level data storage service with high level of concurrency, performance, and reliability.
 It supports concurrent reads/writes to multiple ECS instances.
 It delivers the data reliability of up to 99.9999999.
 Shared Block Storage can be attached to a maximum of 8 ECS instances.
 This service is currently in public beta, during which the Shared Block Storage can be attached to a maximum of four ECS instances.

 Shared Block Storage can only be used as data disks and can only be created separately.
 Shared access is allowed.
 You can set the Shared Block Storage to release with the ECS instances.